hashim2598/project-1/README.md

 # project-1
-I have made a stopwatch using html CSS and JavaScript
+I have made a stopwatch/timer using html CSS and JavaScript